cartoon-raccoon/cogsy/README.md

 - `gcc` v10 or later (For linking, `rustc` does not do linking by itself)
 - A Discogs account (obviously)
     - Note: your Discogs collection has to have a folder named "All" in it.
 Not having it will break a lot of Cogsy's functionality.
-### The following C shared libraries are needed:
+### The following C shared libraries have to be preinstalled:
-- `libsqlite-dev` or its equivalent for your distro.
+- `libsqlite3` or its equivalent for your distro.
 - `openssl` (Should already exist)
 - `ncurses`